hopdb/discord-bot/README.md

 # hop-discord-bot

-A proof-of-concept application using hop's CLI and an in-memory running instance of the engine to respond to Discord commands.
+A proof-of-concept application using hop's CLI and an in-process running instance of the engine to respond to Discord commands.

 ## How do I use it